Assistive Listening Devices (ALDs) - radio aids and proprietary remote microphone systems - optimising listening opportunities

 6. Listen to the sound through the whole system.

-How radio aids can help - A guide for families by the NDCS, gives a full description (pages 29-32) of how to check the systems daily, how to look after the system, and how to explain the use to mainstream teachers.
-People registered with the free NDCS website can also find this information and also have free access to a range of information resources, support services and events.
+How radio aids can help - A guide for families (NDCS publication), gives a full description (pages 30-34) of how to check the systems daily, how to look after the system, and how to explain the use to teachers.

-The NDCS have also produced a video on how to check your radio aid system.
+The NDCS also produced a video on how to check your radio aid system